 How to Keep Your Law Office Procedures Manual Up to Date

 If you’re frustrated having to keep all of your processes in your head – think about what your employees feel.
 They can’t read your mind.
 While we’re in the future, kind of, we still can’t download information from other people’s heads.
 You need to get your manual in writing and more importantly, update it when things change.
+Even if you feel like you’ve explained it verbally, go one step further by documenting it and referring back to it regularly.

 Make your manual a priority, updating it frequently.
 This helps avoid messes such as complicated processes, work falling through the cracks and increased frustration amongst your team.
 We recommend reviewing your procedures at least monthly to ensure everything is correct.
 In fact, stop reading this, and put 30 minutes on your calendar right now.
 After all, updates to your procedures happen as you automate and grow.